 The Effect of Chloride

 The changes in the emission and absorption spectroscopy of [NEt4][SbCl4] in acetonitrile on addition of [NEt4]Cl suggest that, in the presence of free Cl-, [SbCl4]- exists in equilibrium with [SbCl6]3- [29].
 To investigate the effects of free Cl- in our system we used tetrabutylammonium tetrafluoroborate, [TBA][TFB], to replace [TBA]Cl as the background electrolyte.
 With [TBA][TFB] as the background electrolyte the voltammetry of [TBA][SbCl4] is much more complex with 4 reduction peaks and 3 oxidation peaks, Figure 9.
-At potentials more positive than +2 V vs Ag/AgCl the voltammetry also shows several oxidation peaks, presumably associated with oxidation of [BF4]-.
+At potentials more positive than +2 V vs Ag/AgCl the voltammetry also shows several oxidation peaks, which is likely to be oxidation of Cl- coming from the antimony precursor salt.
 The different redox processes show a complex dependence on the scan rate, SI Figure 4, and the new reduction peaks are not always easily resolvable.
 However the oxidation peaks were investigated by performing CVs to differing cathodic reversing potentials, SI Figure 5.
 The oxidation peaks only occur when the potential is scanned to the most negative reduction peak i.e. the peak indicating mass transport limited electrodeposition.
 We postulate that the three oxidation peaks are stripping of antimony to the formation of different chloride complexes limited by the low concentration of free Cl- in solution.

 [Figure 9 here in colour]